FacilityApi/FacilityApi.github.io/docs/spec.md

 ### FSD

 In an FSD file, the `service` keyword starts the definition of a service.
 It is followed by the service name and optionally preceded by service attributes.

-The methods and other definitions follow the service name, enclosed in braces.
+The methods and other service items follow the service name, enclosed in braces.

 ```
 [http(url: "https://api.example.com/v1/")]